 - Thermostats and home zoning

-- Indoor air quality equipment like air filters and air purification systems
+- Indoor air quality products such as air filters and air purification systems

-Some apprentices even become HVAC-R technicians, which means they also work with refrigeration.
+Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.

 Is There a Shortage of HVAC Technicians?